Corneal Scarring: Causes, Treatment, and the Possibility of Restoring Vision

 What Is Corneal Scarring?

-Corneal scarring is the buildup of opaque fibrous tissue replacing the healthy, transparent corneal tissue — resulting from the body's attempt to repair damage to the cornea.
-What sets it apart from scars elsewhere in the body: the cornea cannot tolerate incomplete repair, because any opacity directly affects vision.
+Corneal scarring is a buildup of opaque fibrous tissue where healthy, transparent corneal tissue used to be — the result of the body's attempt to repair damage to the cornea.
+Scars elsewhere on the body heal and are forgotten.
+The cornea is different: it cannot tolerate incomplete repair, because any opacity sits directly in the path of light and affects vision.

 Causes of Corneal Scarring

-Viral infections (herpes keratitis is the most common), bacterial or fungal ulcers, traumatic injuries (cuts and burns), very advanced keratoconus (acute hydrops), and some rare systemic diseases.
+The usual causes are viral infections (herpes keratitis is the most common), bacterial or fungal ulcers, traumatic injuries such as cuts and burns, very advanced keratoconus (acute hydrops), and some rare systemic diseases.

 How Scars Affect Vision

-Peripheral scars away from the visual axis — minimal or no impact.
-Scars in the central area — direct impact on visual acuity.
-Extensive thick scars — significant loss of clarity requiring surgical intervention.
+Location matters more than anything.
+Peripheral scars away from the visual axis cause minimal or no impact.
+Scars in the central area affect visual acuity directly.
+Extensive thick scars mean significant loss of clarity — and usually a surgical solution.

 Treatment Options

-In early cases: antiviral or antibacterial medications to eliminate the cause.
-After stabilization: PTK (laser phototherapeutic keratectomy) to remove superficial scars.
-For deep, extensive scars: DALK if the endothelium is healthy, PKP if scars extend to the full corneal thickness.
+In early cases, antiviral or antibacterial medications eliminate the cause.
+Once the eye has stabilized, PTK (laser phototherapeutic keratectomy) can remove superficial scars.
+Deep, extensive scars call for a transplant: DALK if the endothelium is healthy, PKP if the scarring extends through the full corneal thickness.

 Evaluating corneal scars requires careful specialist examination.
 Contact Dr. Ahmed Shaarawy's clinic.